Bringing you the

 feel so much at home because they will realize many

-of the traditions and customs they have, we ALSO
+of the traditions and customs they have, we also

-an altar of sacrifice
+- an altar of sacrifice

-celebrating the Passover, we do it daily.
+- celebrating the Passover . . . we do it daily

-confessing sins to a priest
+- confessing sins to a priest

-praying for the dead
+- praying for the faithful departed

 For the Catholic that believes in prayer, it can